GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_GCS_to_Elasticsearch.md

 * **apiKeyKMSEncryptionKey** : The Cloud KMS key to decrypt the API key.
 This parameter must be provided if the apiKeySource is set to KMS.
 If this parameter is provided, apiKey string should be passed in encrypted.
 Encrypt parameters using the KMS API encrypt endpoint.
 The Key should be in the format projects/{gcp_project}/locations/{key_region}/keyRings/{key_ring}/cryptoKeys/{kms_key_name}.
 See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  (Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
 * **apiKeySecretId** : Secret Manager secret ID for the apiKey.
 This parameter should be provided if the apiKeySource is set to SECRET_MANAGER.
 Should be in the format projects/{project}/secrets/{secret}/versions/{secret_version}.
 (Example: projects/your-project-id/secrets/your-secret/versions/your-secret-version).
 * **apiKeySource** : Source of the API key.
 One of PLAINTEXT, KMS or SECRET_MANAGER.
 This parameter must be provided if secret manager or KMS is used.
 If apiKeySource is set to KMS, apiKeyKMSEncryptionKey and encrypted apiKey must be provided.
 If apiKeySource is set to SECRET_MANAGER, apiKeySecretId must be provided.
 If apiKeySource is set to PLAINTEXT, apiKey must be provided.
 Defaults to: PLAINTEXT.
+* **socketTimeout** : If set, overwrites the default max retry timeout and default socket timeout (30000ms) in the Elastic RestClient.
 * **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
 (Example: gs://my-bucket/my-udfs/my_file.js).
 * **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
 For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
 For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).